UweRaabe/CmonLib/README.md

 **Cmon.CmdLineHandler** and **Cmon.CmdLineFileHandler** contain classes for handling command line applications.
 Derived classes concentrate on the actual task to do.

 **Cmon.DataSense** adds data sensitivity to controls that don't support that itself.
-PLace a TDataSense component onto a form and all supported controls get a DataSource and DataField property in the object inspector.
+Place a _TDataSense_ component onto a form and all supported controls get a _DataSource_ and _DataField_ property in the object inspector.

 **Cmon.DataSetHelper** offers a class helper for TDataSet with enumerator support as well as loading and storing classes and records.